xtuml/mc/doc/notes/8981_marking_dnt.md

 -------------
 MASL models have been marked with pragmas in Descrip fields until the recent advent of the Marking Editor [3].
-Now marking data is kept separate from the model data text files.
+Now marking data is kept separate from the model data in text files.

 4. Requirements
 ---------------